godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 ----------------

 To begin, a tileset needs to be made.
 Here are some tiles for it.
-They are all in the same image because artists will often prefer this.
+They are all in the same image for optimization reasons.
+There are so-called *texture packers* that will generate these spritesheets out of your separate texture files.
 Having them as separate images also works.

 .. image:: img/tileset.png

-Create a new project and move the above png image into the directory.
-Next go into the image settings and turn off ``Filter``, keeping it on will cause issues later.
+Create a new project and move the above PNG image into the directory.
+Next go into the image's import settings and turn off ``Filter``, keeping it on will cause issues later. ``Mipmaps`` should already be disabled, if not, disable this too.

 We will be creating a :ref:`TileSet <class_TileSet>` resource.
 While this resource exports properties, it's pretty difficult